 The finding a job section of GOV.UK provides lots of advice for people looking for work, including tips on writing a CV, planning your job hunt and applying for jobs online.

 Coping with debt

-Citizens Advice has lots of information on help with debt.
+Citizens Advice offers help with debt.

-Other useful organisations include:
+Other organisations offering helpful advice online include:

 Mental health and money

 The charity Mind has a money and mental health section on its website, which includes advice on how to manage debt.

 Mental Health & Money Advice offers information and advice for anyone struggling with money because of mental illness, or whose financial situation is affecting their mental health.

 Most people who experience emotional distress will pick themselves up after a few days or weeks and then feel able to tackle challenges, such as finding a new job.